Soares/simplifience.com/post/reality/validity.md

 ![Elephant Sketch](/images/elephant-sketch.png)

 Logical truths are not necessarily truths that may be found in reality.
+The statement above is true, even though we have no purple elephants.
+Logical truths are not bound to this reality.

-Rather, logical truths are truths that must be enforced by *every reality*.
+Logical truths are that which must hold in *every reality*.

+How can we know this to be so?

 > Logic doesn't create truth.
 Logic preserves truth.